nginx-openid-connect/nginx-oidc-auth0/docs/02-NGINX-Plus-Setup.md

 ## Optional Configuration

 This repo provides a sample container environment.
-So you can skip this step if you would like to simpley test with a container.
+So you can skip this step if you would like to locally test with a container.

 1. Copy the following files to the `/etc/nginx/conf.d` directory on the host machine where NGINX Plus is installed: